aholman2391/Holman-Network-Labs/README.md

 ## 📸 Evidence

 - Place screenshots in the `screenshots/` folder
-- Place the video walkthrough as `video.mp4` in the lab folder
+- Place the video walkthrough in the lab folder